dyrlamariusz/SocialBookWebApp/README.md

-# 🚀 How to Start the Project
+# 🚀 How to start the app

 ## 1️⃣ Open the Terminal
 Navigate to the **main project folder** (where `docker-compose.yml` is located).